StanDoherty/acm-sigdoc-tc/activities_primers_intro-structure.md

 ![](images/access_01.png)

-Each product to be added to the inventory must have a product ID number (productId, number), a product name (productName, string), and price (price, currency).
+Each product to be added to the inventory must have a product ID number (``productId``, number), a product name (``productName``, string), and price (``price``, currency).
 You specify that a field is "required" or optional in that "table definition".
-The fields productID, productName, and price are required; tags are optional.
+The fields ``productID``, ``productName``, and ``price`` are required.

 ** Figure x ** Database table field attributes  (access_03.png)

 ![](images/access_04.png)

+The ``tag`` field is optional.

-Once you have defined the fields and data types that you want for your database table, you switch out of table design mode start adding content to your database.
-Each row of content is an instance of your table definition and must consist of the fields that conform to the "table definition" rules.
+Once you have defined the fields and data types that you want in your table definition, you can switch out of table design mode start adding content to your database.
+Each row of content is an instance (record) of your table definition and must consist of the fields that conform to the "table definition" rules.

 ** Figure x ** Database table records (access_02.png)